-5. BALANCES
+5. Balances

 - 5.1 The balances attributable to the Waste & Resources team as at 1 April 2021 were £44.2m.
-The budget for 2022/23 contains proposals to utilise £0.319m of MTFP Reserve and £0.155m of Behavioural Change Reserve. - 5.2 The level of balances is assessed for adequacy on a risk assessed basis, and this reflects the risks below:

-- a) Tonnages of waste delivered and received at facilities; - b) Achievement of recycling/composting levels; - c) Reduction in contamination; - d) Recyclate income prices; and - e) Upside/ downside risks from energy prices at the Runcorn TPS. - 5.3 The level of balances is an area that may be reviewed once all outstanding insurance claims and construction works are completed and facilities have passed Acceptance Testing.
+The budget for 2022/23 contains proposals to utilise £0.319m of MTFP Reserve and £0.155m of Behavioural Change Reserve. - 5.2 The level of balances is assessed for adequacy on a risk assessed basis, and this reflects the risks below: - a) Tonnages of waste delivered and received at facilities; - b) Achievement of recycling/composting levels; - c) Reduction in contamination; - d) Recyclate income prices; and - e) Upside/ downside risks from energy prices at the Runcorn TPS. - 5.3 The level of balances is an area that may be reviewed once all outstanding insurance claims and construction works are completed and facilities have passed Acceptance Testing.
 However, financial risk assessment on an annual basis and the need to hold an appropriate level of balances, will continue to have a major influence on the budget and MTFP for the Waste & Resources Team.

-6. BUDGET ENGAGEMENT
+6. Budget Engagement

-6.1 In accordance with usual practice, officers have sought to engage on budget matters with both Waste Chief Officers and Treasurers of constituent Districts and reflect feedback in the budget proposals.
+6.1 In accordance with our usual practice, Officers have sought to engage on budget matters with both Waste Chief Officers and Treasurers of constituent Districts.
+As far as possible the budget and levy take into account their comments.

-7. RISK ASSESSMENT
+7. Risk Assessment